 - Morphic Resonance: She has a black tongue, which she keeps in any form that has one.
 She also usually retains her green eyes, but that's by choice.

-- No Name Given: [REDACTED] might actually be her real name.
+- No Name Given: Confidential might actually be her real name.

 - Overt Operative: Certainly dresses the part.
 Downplayed, though, as she still doesn't give her name.

-- Permanent Placeholder: I never came up with a name for the character other than "Agent Kirin" (besides adding in [REDACTED] later on), even after changing the style.
-The no-name stuck.
+- Permanent Placeholder: For the longest time, I never came up with a name for the character other than "Agent Kirin" (besides adding in [REDACTED] later on), even after changing the style.
+The no-name stuck... until recently, when I decided to change her "name" to the more name-y sounding "Confidential".

 - The Pirates Who Don't Do Anything: I have yet to actually show her doing much "secret agent" stuff.
 I hope to avert this trope sometime in the foreseeable future.